QuentinRa/blog.quentinra.dev/info/cpp/class/methods.md

 * call methods of our class
 * call attributes of our class

 To make things easier for us, it can be omitted, and that's why it was not present until now.
-With this, your code would looks like this
+With this, your code would look like this

 ```cpp
 float my_structure::get_my_float() const